 More people than ever are being prescribed opiates each year leading to a jump in the numbers of those who are becoming addicted.
 This is due to predominantly to the pleasurable effects of these drugs.
-Unfortunately this is leading to a bigger problem.
+Unfortunately, this is leading to a bigger problem.
 Many people who become addicted to opiates attempt to increase their dosage when tolerance develops.
 However, physicians will only prescribe a certain amount and will not prescribe these medications at all if the original cause for taking them has remitted.
 Thus the person must find another physician and eventually more than one to obtain multiple prescriptions in order to fulfill needs defined by their level of tolerance.
 However, individuals who “Dr. Shop” soon discover that pharmacy databases are linked and thus the fact that they are attempting to fill several prescriptions from several different physicians is found out and they are cut off.
 In a panic to obtain the drug, when they are unable to do so they often turn to whatever similar street drug they can identify.
 The easiest and cheapest to obtain is heroin.

-At Mount Regis we understand the many routes to heroin addiction.
+At Mount Regis, we understand the many routes to heroin addiction.
 We also understand that this problem is seen across every strata of society and not just in the poor or homeless.
 Despite it being an illegal substance it does not mean you were born to be a criminal.
 We know just how desperate someone becomes when suddenly cut off from a legal opiate without any type of detox and the extent they’ll go to avoid the negative consequences of going “cold turkey”.
 No one wants to suddenly feel unable to function, filled with fear and anxiety, or worry about the ability to keep their job or maintain their responsibilities.
 We know that the fear of being left with nothing but withdrawal symptoms will drive just about anyone to find a way to avoid them and once hooked on heroin, the same principle applies.
 No one grows up thinking, “Maybe one day I’ll be able to become a heroin addict.”
 It’s something that occurs without planning or intention for a variety of reasons.
-At Mount Regis we will help you explore how you first came to take heroin, but we are more interested in the here and now.
+At our addiction rehab center, we will help you explore how you first came to take heroin, but we are more interested in the here and now.
 What effects the drug has on your life, what positives about the drug make you continue to want to use it despite no longer having the physical cravings for it after detox, and what alternative factors will fill those functions so you can replace the desire for the drug with adaptive components that will let you pursue a life of happiness.
-We are aware of just how difficult it is to gain the courage to seek treatment when worried about the stigma associated with the drug, fearing what life will be like without the heroin, and feeling hesitant to present for treatment due to uncertainty over what will happen.
-At Mount Regis you will not ever have to worry about being judged or looked down upon for any of these factors and your treatment will always remain confidential.
+We are aware of just how difficult it is to gain the courage to seek rehab when worried about the stigma associated with the drug, fearing what life will be like without the heroin, and feeling hesitant to present for treatment due to uncertainty over what will happen.
+At our addiction rehab center you will not ever have to worry about being judged or looked down upon for any of these factors and your treatment will always remain confidential.

 Program Philosophy and Benefits

-At Mount Regis we will never view you as just a combination of drug addiction symptoms.
+At Mount Regis in Salem, Virginia, we will never view you as just a combination of drug addiction symptoms.
 We recognize that you are a unique individual filled with strengths and abilities who is fighting a substance abuse problem.
 While we don’t minimize the difficulties related to this battle, we are more focused on getting to know you, learning what you strengths are, and how we can help you discover the best way to use these strengths in the effort to recover from your substance use disorder.

 We are a small program which allows us to truly focus on each individual’s needs regarding their specific issues and problems.
 This means that our programming is flexible such that it represents the needs of the individuals currently with us.
 So group topics or the various issues worked through in groups varies based on the various disorders represented by the current population.

-Treatment at Mount Regis
+Heroin Addiction Treatment at Mount Regis

 Medically Monitored Detox – For those who need this service, we make the process as humane as possible.